cerdmann/spring-boot-lab/README.md

 # Developing Applications with Spring Boot and Spring Cloud

-*Modified from original content by [Andrew Ripka](https://github.com/aripka-pivotal)*

 ## High Level Objectives
 * Spring Boot project creation (Lab 1)
 * Spring Actuator (Lab 1)
 * Learn how to deploy an app to Pivotal Cloud Foundry (Lab 2)
-* Setup a continuous delivery pipeline to deliver your app (Lab 3)
+* Setup a continuous delivery pipeline to build your app (Lab 3)

 ## Contents